 Individuals will have the following choices in regard to how they receive their FTB payments under the MCFF deferral options, but cannot use these options to increase fortnightly payments above an amount set by continuous adjustment:

-- Deferring payment of one FTB fortnightly payment: Individuals can receive one FTB payment (Part A or B) as a fortnightly payment and the other as a lump sum payment at the end of the income year.
+- Deferring payment of 1 FTB fortnightly payment: Individuals can receive 1 FTB payment (Part A or B) as a fortnightly payment and the other as a lump sum payment at the end of the income year.